Here are some of my favorite websites:

 Ours is an old Canadian family.
-My children's grandparents descended from pioneers who were settled on Canada's east coast many years before there was a Canada, as we know it.
-"The Great Migration" (Europeans to America, and Australia & New Zealand) occurred in the last years of a travel facility that today we would say had hardly existed.
+All four of my children's grandparents descended from pioneers who were settled on Canada's east coast many years before there was a Canada, as we know it.
+"The Great Migration" (Europeans to America, and Australia & New Zealand) occurred in the last years of a travel facility that today we would say had never existed.
 There were no airlines in those old days, no rail services, buses or cars.
 People walked or rode an animal or animal-drawn vehicle; and then in peril--law and order hardly existed outside of settled communities.
 Most people spent their entire lives within a single village.
 They were born there, grew up there, married there, raised children there, and died there.

 Rail traffic would change that, but rail traffic would not arrive until the very latest stages of The Great Migration and had no influence on it.